-For alcohol use disorder, drugs like acamprosate and disulfiram are used in Medication-Assisted Treatment.
-For opioid use disorder, the drugs involved are various combinations of buprenorphine, naloxone, and naltrexone, depending on the extent of the dependence on opioids.
+For alcohol use disorder, drugs like acamprosate, disulfiram, and naltrexone (Vivitrol) disulfiram are used in Medication-Assisted Treatment (MAT).
+For opioid use disorder, the drugs involved are various combinations of methadone, buprenorphine, naloxone, and naltrexone, depending on the extent of the dependence on opioids.

 Medication-Assisted Treatment (MAT) is a form of drug abuse treatment that lets people gradually wean off their drug or alcohol consumption.
 Depending on the nature and degree of the addiction, the drugs are different.